Ghosn set for court hearing in Japan over detention - AFP | This Kiji

 "Nor shall he be detained without adequate cause; and upon demand of any person such cause must be immediately shown in open court in his presence and the presence of his counsel," it says.

-Ghosn was spending the beginning of 2019 in detention after the court last week extended his detention through to January 11 on allegations of aggravated breach of trust.
+Ghosn is spending the beginning of 2019 in detention after the court on New Year's Eve extended his detention through to January 11 on allegations of aggravated breach of trust.

 He was re-arrested over these allegations on December 21, dashing his hopes of being home for Christmas.